Boat building: Fiberglass

 Fiberglass (glass-reinforced plastic or GRP) is typically used for production boats because of its ability to reuse a female mould as the foundation for the shape of the boat.
 The resulting structure is strong in tension but often needs to be either laid up with many heavy layers of resin-saturated fiberglass or reinforced with wood or foam in order to provide stiffness.
 GRP hulls are largely free of corrosion though not normally fireproof.
 These can be solid fiberglass or of the sandwich (cored) type, in which a core of balsa, foam or similar material is applied after the outer layer of fiberglass is laid to the mould, but before the inner skin is laid.
 This is similar to the next type, composite, but is not usually classified as composite, since the core material in this case does not provide much additional strength.
 It does, however, increase stiffness, which means that less resin and fiberglass cloth can be used in order to save weight.
 Most fibreglass boats are currently made in an open mould, with fibreglass and resin applied by hand (hand-lay-up method).
 Some are now constructed by vacuum infusion where the fibres are laid out and resin is pulled into the mould by atmospheric pressure.
 This can produce stronger parts with more glass and less resin, but takes special materials and more technical knowledge.
 Older fibreglass boats before 1990 were often not constructed in controlled temperature buildings leading to the widespread problem of fibreglass pox, where seawater seeped through small holes and caused delamination.
 The name comes from the multitude of surface pits in the outer gelcoat layer which resembles smallpox.
 Sometimes the problem was caused by atmospheric moisture being trapped in the layup during construction in humid weather.

+Modern Composite Materials

+The 21st century has seen the introduction of advanced composite materials in boat construction.
+Carbon fiber composites offer exceptional strength-to-weight ratios and are increasingly used in high-performance sailing yachts and racing boats.
+Kevlar reinforcement provides impact resistance and is commonly used in kayaks and canoes.

+Sustainable materials have gained prominence, with manufacturers incorporating flax fiber, hemp fiber, and bio-based resins to reduce environmental impact.
+Recycled materials, including PET foam cores from plastic bottles, are increasingly used in sandwich construction.